jaredpalmer/formik/docs/api/withFormik.md

 };
 ```

-- Asynchronous and return a Promise that's error is an `errors` object
+- Asynchronous and return a Promise that's resolves to an object containing `errors`

 ```js
 // Async Validation